 - Purpose of the presentation

 - Importance of the presented work

 - Theoretical perspectives linked to the contribution

-- Methodology or description of the context
+- Methodology and description of the context

-- Findings, suggestions and discussions
+- Findings, suggestions and discussion

-- References
+- References •

-3.3.
+3.2.
 Poster presentations

-We welcome interactive posters, either of scientific nature, or practical (e.g. simulation of a professional development situation, demonstration of materials, demonstration of e-learning support platforms, classroom materials, examples from implementations of activities, best teaching practices).
+We welcome posters, either of a scientific or practical nature (e.g. simulation of a professional development situation, demonstration of materials, demonstration of e-learning support platforms, classroom materials, examples from implementations of activities, best teaching practices).
 Your proposal should outline: